Sarah Rico, LCMT

 Areas: full body (head, neck, shoulders, arms, hands, chest, abdomen, back, hips, legs, feet).

-To book an appointment you can click the Book Now button below or give us a call at the office at (773) 786-2722.
+Book an appointment for Massage Therapy below or give us a call at the office at (773) 786-2722.
 If it applies to you, please specify in the comments while booking online what you’re looking for during your massage.